BG4Finance/DataViz/README.md

 ## Second Challenge
 ### Interactive visualisation, About Myself
 An interactive data visualisation about my academic performance measured each semester.
-Moreover I split the exam and computed each average of 4 minors:
+Moreover I split the exam in 4 minors and computed each average grade:
-Economics, subjects related to teorethical aspects of the economy, such as Macro/Micro-economics,Law, Monetary Economics, Business Political and Organisational Economics.
+* Economics, subjects related to teorethical aspects of the economy, such as Macro/Micro-economics,Law, Monetary Economics, Business Political and Organisational Economics.
-Finance, here I gathered quantitative and applied financial matters.
+* Finance, here I gathered quantitative and applied financial matters.
-Informatics, programming and machine learning classes Science, maths and statistics.
+* Informatics, programming and machine learning classes.
+* Science, maths and statistics.
 You can run the app from ![Interactive data folder](https://github.com/BG4Finance/DataViz/).
 I had a couple of issues with this visualisation challenge, mainly I could not scale the bar chart for a more clear minor comparison and the conditionalPanel command seems to not work p as expected (the radio button appears even if the condition is not satisfied).